Yelp/paasta/docs/source/bouncing.rst

 brutal
 """"""

+.. warning:: The ``brutal`` bounce is NOT safe, and performs NO healthchecks before proceeding.
+Do NOT use this bounce method on a production service!

 The ``brutal`` bounce replaces old tasks with new tasks with no regards to safety.
 It launches new tasks immediately and kills old tasks immediately without draining them.